![]() | ||

 For example, press and release the button once.
 While the display is still showing something, press and hold the button and watch the following results:

-See Surface Photometries of the Milky Way (Schlosser+ 1997) for more informationThe SQM's readings are assuming 'best transparency'.
+For more information, see Surface Photometries of the Milky Way (Schlosser+ 1997)

-You can get an updated definition of the transparency in your area from Attila Danko's Clear Sky Clock.
 Also, frequently local weather stations can provide "visibility" and "relative humidity" numbers which could potentially be used as surrogates for actual transparency measurements (which aren't possible with a handheld meter).

 Magnitudes are a measurement of an objects brightness, for example a star that is 6th magnitude is brighter than a star that is 11th magnitude.